gkos-bio/input_data_format/help/README.md

 #### 9. {association_score}{probability} is a required field.
 But what if my dataset doesn't estimate probability?
 This is implemented to capture confidence in an assertion in the range 0-1.
 It is not strictly a probability.
 These are scenarios where one could calculate this:

-- **Curator uses their own numerical scores (e.g. in the range 1-10) to indicate strength of evidence: ** Please normalize the values to the range 0-1.
+- **Curator uses their own numerical scores (e.g. in the range 1-10) to indicate strength of evidence:** Please normalize the values to the range 0-1.
 Please check with your curation group whether this is possible.

-- **If you have a ranked list of n targets in an analysis (e.g. top 20), **  you can reverse and normalize the ranked positions to the range 0-1.
+- **If you have a ranked list of n targets in an analysis (e.g. top 20),**  you can reverse and normalize the ranked positions to the range 0-1.

-- **If the above does not apply,** you can provide a **'null'** value to indicate to us that such a calculation does not apply to your data.
+- **If the above does not apply,** please provide a **'null'** value to indicate to us that such a calculation does not apply to your data.

 ## Miriam registry questions